 Materials handling education: The materials handling industry is growing again

 On the heels of the worst economic crisis since the Great Depression, the materials handling industry is starting to experience growth.
-In fact, John Nofsinger, CEO of the Material Handling Industry of America (MHIA, http://www.mhia.org) recently told Modern, “Going into 2010, I anticipate progressive, continued, gradual growth.
+In fact, John Nofsinger, CEO of the Material Handling Industry of America (MHIA, http://www.mhia.org) recently said, “Going into 2010, I anticipate progressive, continued, gradual growth.
 I do not expect to see the industry ramping up significantly into double digit growth in 2010, but growth is growth and up is up.”

 With this growth comes the need for companies to hire, restaff positions and recruit top talent, especially top engineering talent, which is the life blood of the materials handling industry.
 But is top talent available today?
 Based on recent hiring at Dematic, the answer is yes – at least in Michigan.
 Dematic (http://www.dematic.com), a supplier of logistics systems for the factory, warehouse and distribution center, has hired 83 employees at its Grand Rapids, Michigan operation and throughout North America over the last eight months.
 It also has plans to hire more engineering staff to accommodate growth in new business.